Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ### 3.1 Detailed Design

-The DAO templates are split into a common part used by many templates which can be found in the `./shared/` folder and implements functionality that caters all the scenario specific templates.
-The `BaseTemplate` defines constants like the apm name hashes of available applications and provides functionality to deploy a bare DAO, register it, install applications and set-up and transfer permissions. `TokenCache` provides means to cache a token across transactions.
-Similar functionality exists to cache multiple tokens, apps or an incomplete DAO set-up where a two-step deployment is required (`company-board` and `trust` DAO template).
-Due to the design of the cache the two-step deployment allows only one DAO to be prepared at a time by a deployer.
+The DAO templates are split into a common part used by many templates which can be found in the `./shared/` folder and implements functionality that caters to all the scenario-specific templates.
+The `BaseTemplate` defines constants like the aragonPM name hashes of available applications and provides functionality to deploy a bare DAO, register it on ENS, install applications, and set-up and transfer permissions. `TokenCache` provides functionality to cache a token across DAO creation transactions.
+Similar functionality exists to cache multiple tokens, apps or an incomplete DAO set-up where a multi-step deployment is required (`company-board` and `trust` templates).
+Due to the design of the cache, the two-step deployment allows only one DAO to be prepared at a time by a deployer.

-The following image provides a high-level components centric view on Aragon applications, their interfaces, the roles they export and some annotations about who interacts with them.
+The following image provides a high-level components centric view on Aragon applications, their interfaces, the roles they export, and some annotations about who interacts with them.

 ![apps overview](./diagrams/apps_overview.png)

-#### AragonOS
+#### aragonOS

 ##### DAO Application and Permission management

-A new DAO is deployed by creating a new `KernelProxy` for the DAO kernel implementation and setting an initial admin (`CREATE_PERMISSIONS_ROLE`).
-The `Kernel` contains an app mapping, provides functionality to install apps by deploying app proxies, controls app permissioning via the `ACL` subsystem and implements upgradeability (kernel, apps).
-As outlined in the right part of the diagram, the initial admin may grant `KERNEL_APP_MANAGER` permissions to an account.
+A new DAO is deployed by creating a new `KernelProxy` for the DAO Kernel implementation and setting an initial admin (`CREATE_PERMISSIONS_ROLE`).
+The `Kernel` contains an app mapping, provides functionality to install apps by deploying app proxies, and implements upgradeability for both the kernel and apps.
+Permissions are managed by the `ACL` subsystem that controls who has permissions to execute an action in an Aragon application and who can re-grant or revoke that permission (a permission's "manager").

+As outlined in the right part of the diagram, the initial admin may grant `Kernel.APP_MANAGER_ROLE` to an account.
 This account will be allowed to install/update/manage applications for the DAO.
 The initial admin may grant or revoke DAO or application specific permissions to an account and specify an account that acts as the permission manager for the specific role.
-Permissions are managed by the `ACL` subsystem that controls who has permissions to execute an action in an Aragon application and who can re-grant or revoke that permission.
-The permission is managed by a Manager who can revoke or re-grant permissions.

 Exported permissions: